dinfekted/sourcegraph-sublime/README.md

 * Currently this plugin hits the [Sourcegraph](https://sourcegraph.com) API, which is undocumented.
 We're working to fix that.
 * We're also working on adding support for local Ruby analysis using [RubySonar](https://github.com/yinwang0/rubysonar).
 This means you can get docs and jump-to-definition for local files, not just external RubyGems.
 * Upload to Package Control.
+* There's no show_popup_menu API in ST2, so the list of matches in ST2 is not displayed next to the cursor.
+(In ST3, it is.)

 ## Contributors